saintzaw/tp/docs/UserGuide.md

 if you are used to Java, CLI or Modganiser, which are described below:
 * Refer to our Table of Contents to navigate between the different sections
 * Refer to our Command Line Interface (CLI) tutorial to learn how to use CLI
-* Refer to our Set Up Guide to learn how to install Modganiser
+* Refer to our Set-Up Guide to learn how to install Modganiser
 * Refer to our Features to learn more about Modganiser’s functions
-* Refer to our FAQ for answers to frequently ask questions
+* Refer to our FAQ for answers to frequently asked questions
 * Refer to our Command Summary to get an overview of the different commands available in Modganiser and their formats
 * Refer to our Glossary to learn more about the key terms in this **<p align="right">[Return to Top](#table-of-contents)</p>**